Key Takeaways (and Tail Wags) at ACC Annual 2019

 Kai and I reminisced about the time when there were no protections for US residents.
 And while that makes a marketer’s job easier, it was definitely worse for the consumer.
 I welcome CCPA and the other state’s regulations that will follow.

 Because of the similarities between the CCPA and the GDPR, businesses that have prepared for the GDPR will have a head start.
 But the two acts aren’t identical, so there are still steps to take.
 Not to mention, of course, that a number of states are following in California’s footsteps.
 Thirteen states have enacted or are considering privacy bills modeled after the CCPA, and six states have proposed some degree of privacy regulation.
-Read more in our eBook on Data Privacy here.
+Read more in our eBook on Data Privacy here.13 states have enacted or are considering privacy bills modeled after the CCPA, and 6 have proposed some degree of privacy regulation.
+Click To Tweet

 Everyone wants to learn how to do more with less…